b3yond/solidarityGame/CONCEPT.md

 Mushrooms and Algae could be one day the foundation of a new, directed evolution, which could ensure a new biodiversity.

 Feudalism would be a nice driver for clothing and style.
-Also as the hierarchies, the boundaries, the communities have some feudal implications (especially the rurals).
+Also the hierarchies, the boundaries, the communities have some feudal implications (especially the rurals).
 Habermas talks about refeudalization in context of education chances - which are inherited more and more.
 Intellectual Wageslaves (Downtown Jobs) earn more than Factory Wageslaves, and they earn more than Punks.
+Parcellation of Souvereignty - different Polices in different quarters?

 The world is separated in several areas.
 * Downtown: big skyscrapers, high tech, shopping centers, banks, offices, hospitals, penthouses, coffin hotels.